nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 The Modem library offers an implementation of a subset of the POSIX networking sockets API.
-This API allows you to reuse existing programming experience and port existing simple networking applications to the nRF9160.
+This API allows you to reuse existing programming experience and port existing simple networking applications to nRF91 Series devices.
 The implementation is namespaced (``nrf_``) to avoid conflicts with functions that might be part of libc or other POSIX compatibility libraries.

 Following is a list of supported functions: